This category includes vehicles as well as aftermarket.

-Cleaning products, waxes, detergents, floor-care products and services, fabric softeners, paper products, domestic services, mowers, fertilizers, lawn care services, petcare.
+Cleaning products, waxes, detergents, floor-care products, fabric softeners, paper products, domestic services, mowers, fertilisers, lawn care, gardening services, pet care.

-Consumer health, well-being and beauty products and services that can be directly purchased by a consumer without physician involvement.
-Health insurance, dental and medical care services.
-Health education and disease awareness programmes for consumers.
+Health and wellness products and services that can be directly purchased by a consumer with or without physician involvement.
+Efforts may also be targeted to physicians or healthcare professionals.
+Also including work related to health insurance, dental and medical care services.
+Additionally, work that focuses on health education and disease awareness programs for healthcare professionals, patients and/or consumers.

 TV stations/networks, websites (entertainment, lifestyle, news, trade, etc.), magazines, newspapers, consumer or trade media, radio stations, broadcasters, etc.

 Plays, museums, immersive experiences, music organisations and festivals, concert series, cultural festivals, theater festivals.

 Includes all forms of entertainment. e.g. apps, movies, programming (TV, online, radio), books, DVDs, video games, board games, etc. Sporting events such as Wimbledon, sports teams, etc.

 Recreational, sporting, and camping goods/services and other items/services intended for leisure activity.

 For a campaign which has achieved a highly successful product or service launch.
 The marketing must have been key to the success of the launch.